bminer/node-blade/README.md

 	`tmpl.template(locals, runtime, cb)`.
 This simply allows you to use a custom runtime environment, if you choose to do so.
 - `filename` - the filename of the compiled template (if provided)
+- `dependencies` - an array of files that might be included by this template at runtime
+- `unknownDependencies` - if true, this template uses *dynamic filename includes* and may include any file at any time.
 - `toString()` - a function that converts the view template function into a string of JavaScript code.
 If you need a client-side template for example, you can use this function.
 [UglifyJS](https://github.com/mishoo/UglifyJS) is now used